 The Gare d’Orsay sat on the left bank of the Seine, across from the Tuileries and kitty-corner from the Louvre.
 Because of this auspicious location, the exterior was designed to blend in with the existing architecture.

 By 1939 the station had become obsolete because of changes in train design.
 The building was used for various functions, including as a mail center during WWII, a theater, and an auction house.
 Eventually, it was decided that it would become an art museum.

 The museum was inaugurated on Dec 1, 1986.
 Thankfully the beautiful Beaux-Arts style was preserved.

 I have been fortunate to visit the Louvre three times and hope to visit it again.
 I believe that anyone visiting Paris should experience the Louvre at least once.
 As the world’s largest art museum with a collection that spans many centuries, you are sure to find something that interests you.
 But as much as I love visiting the Louvre, I enjoy the Musée d’Orsay more.
 This is why:

 1. It is not intimidating.
 You can find your way around quite easily and take in a large part of the collection in one day.

-Musée d’Orsay has 181,000 sq ft. (almost 17,000 sq. m.) of exhibition space while the Louvre has over 4 times as much.
+Musée d’Orsay has 181,000 sq ft. (almost 17,000 sq. m.) of exhibition space, while the Louvre has over four times as much.
 Because of its size, I have always felt a little lost at the Louvre.

 3. I can’t get enough of that gorgeous building.